ankitamaha/NodeDemo/README.md

 Prerequisites
 -------------

+ - Ubuntu 14.04, you can use the prebuilt docker droplet on digital ocean
  - postgres.
 I used [Postgres.app](http://postgresapp.com/) and [Postico](https://eggerapps.at/postico/) because they are the easiest way to get postgres installed on your mac.
  - [dotnet core sdk](http://dot.net).
  - [nodejs](http://nodejs.org) v6.x